 Let's start by focusing on three essential onboarding phases that are often overlooked.
-Within each stage, we have added virtual elements for the following: planning; the first day; ongoing communication and acclimation; and assessment of the process.

 The planning stage is often forgotten or poorly implemented, yet it is the most critical step managers can take.
 Preparing helps ensure a smooth transition from the accepted offer to starting a new employee.
 A manager's first steps should include the following:

-- Have an online meeting and inform your team about the new employee.
+- Have a meeting and inform your team about the new employee.
 Let them know when they start and what role they will fill.
 A recommended best practice is to let them know why you’re excited to have them join the team.
 However, managers can make the best call, as they may have instances when this may not be appropriate.

 - Ensure the new employee has a workstation that is clean, organized, and set up.
 Let them know that the team was prepared and ready for their first day.
 If your new employee will be working remotely, coordinate with your IT team and have them prepare a nice care package that includes all necessary supplies.
 Inform your new employee so they know what boxes to expect and when.
 Package tracking numbers can be sent to their email as well.